nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 transmit (TX).
 Notice there are seperate FIFO buffers sending & receiving (respectively mentioned in this documentation as TX FIFO & RX FIFO).

+Each of the 3 levels in the FIFO buffers can only store a *maximum* of 32 bytes.
+If you receive 2 payloads with a length of 4 bytes each, then there is only 1 level of the RX FIFO buffers left unoccupied.

 Pipes vs Addresses vs Channels
 ******************************